pklatka/text-algorithms/README.md

 # Text algorithms course

-This repository consists of solutions for text algorithms course at AGH UST.
+This repository contains solutions for text algorithms course at AGH UST.
 Every task is in a separate folder.
 Solutions were written using Python.
 Each folder contains a task description in Polish.

 ## Tasks